-Research Question 1:

-What is the Level of Digital Media Adoption and Its Use among Children of PPR?
+Research Question 1: What is the Level of Digital Media Adoption and Its Use among Children of PPR?

-To answer the first research question that asked about the children's digital media adoption and use, the study measured the following components:
+To answer the first research question that asked about the children's digital media adoption and use, the study measured the following components: 1) the types of digital devices and digital facilities the children had at home, 2) media platform that the children often used, 3) the topics which the children usually explored while surfing when using digital media and, 4) the social media which they often used.
 The following tables present the results.